What is Epinephrine?

 A second dose of epinephrine should be given if symptoms persist 5-15 minutes after the first dose is administered.
 Sometimes symptoms reemerge between 8 and 72 hours after the first injection.
 These are called biphasic anaphylactic reactions.

-You should call 911 or go to your nearest emergency room for medical assistance anytime you administer epinephrine.
+You should call 911 or go to your nearest emergency department for follow-up medical care if you need to administer a second dose of epinephrine.

 Is epinephrine expensive?

-The cost of epinephrine may vary depending on the brand prescribed and your insurance options.
-Epinephrine auto-injectors can be expensive — normally from around $100 to several hundred dollars.
+Whether you use a nasal spray or auto-injector, epinephrine can be expensive.
+The cost is normally from around $100 to several hundred dollars.
+Some people may pay up to $600.
 Many of the manufacturers offer copay assistance cards or discounts.

 Ampules of epinephrine with a syringe and needle are much cheaper, at around $20.
 But they are not as user-friendly as an auto-injector and they usually take more time to administer.
 This could delay emergency treatment.

 If you are concerned about the cost of epinephrine, talk with your healthcare provider.
-We also developed some tips for affording your epinephrine.
+Here are some steps you can take to find ways afford your epinephrine.

 What does an epinephrine auto-injector cost?